EntySec/HatSploit-Docs/docs/getting-started/using-hatsploit.md

     help       Show all available commands.
     quit       Exit console.
     exit       Exit HatSploit Framework.

-... snip ...
 ```

+Each command is designed to assist you in navigating through the framework's features with ease.
+Familiarizing yourself with these commands will significantly enhance your user experience.

-## Using Run Options
+## Run Options

-Run options are options that you can select on startup via command-line arguments.
+HatSploit provides several run options that can be selected via command-line arguments at startup.
+These options allow you to customize the execution of the framework according to your needs.

 ```
 usage: hsf [-h] [-c] [--check-modules] [--check-payloads] [--check-encoders]